 Marking essays is a way to give students written feedback on the content, argument and structure of their work.
 You must ensure that your feedback is specific and clearly guides the student in the steps necessary to improving their work over time.
 It is often helpful to encourage first years by giving constructive feedback they can refer back to when beginning their next essay.
 Please remember that first years often require advice on what it means to write a ‘university-level’ essay.
 First-year marks do not contribute to their final degree average.

 At the beginning of the year tutors are given a list of the students assigned to seminar group(s) on tabula.
-Please record attendance of all students on tabula.
-If students have emailed with a valid reason (an illness or serious personal circumstance), please mark this on tabula as an authorized absence.
+Please record attendance of all students on Tabula.
+If students have emailed with a valid reason (an illness or serious personal circumstance), please mark this on Tabula as an authorized absence.
 If a student asks to transfer into or out of your seminar groups, please send her/him to see the Taught Programmes Officers in the Department Office.
 He/she is the only person who can authorise a seminar group transfer.
 Except in very unusual circumstances the Undergraduate Officer will not be able to transfer students into groups which are full.
-At the end of the academic year, you will be invited to attend some examiners’ meetings (exam boards) relating to the modules you have taught.
+At the end of the academic year, you may need to provide information in advance of the examiners’ meetings (exam boards) relating to the modules you have taught.